hrydgard/ppsspp-site/docs/multiplayer/infrastructure-servers.md

 Most or all of these have long since been shut down, but people have been creating their own replacements.
 If you know of other ones not listed, e-mail hrydgard+ppsspp@gmail.com, and put "Infrastructure" somewhere in the subject line.

-Please note that the below services are not supported in the current official release of PPSSPP, but hopefully we'll be able to get it to work in the main builds soon.
+NOTE!
+The below services are not currently supported in the current official release of PPSSPP, but hopefully we'll be able to get it to work in the next official version.

 ### PS Rewired